Robust Pareto Set Identification with Contaminated Bandit Feedback: Problem Formulation

-for all $t \in [0, \bar{t}]$ and $m \in m_1(F)$. \end{defn} In words, $R$ bounds the maximum quantile deviation that can occur from the median.
+\end{defn} $R$ bounds the maximum quantile deviation that can occur from the median.
 It will play a key role in our sample complexity analysis.
 We will choose a common $R$ for all $\{F_i^d\}_{i, d}$ in order to facilitate our analysis.
-In the example below, we show how $R$ can be defined for $\sigma$-subgaussian distributions, which is a very common distribution considered in MAB problems \cite{tor}.